Dec 25, 2018

 An easy-to-use script that installs all essential packages for retro gaming on the Raspberry.

-This will only work with Raspberry Pi 3.
-With this method we will have to flash the SD card with the latest raspbian pixel,
+This will only work with Raspberry Pi 3, 3B+, 3A+ and Raspberry Pi 2B v1.2 models only.
+With this method we will have to flash the SD card with the latest Raspbian Stretch,

 we'll have to boot it on your Raspberry Pi 3 and flash the programmable memory chip of the Raspberry Pi.
 This method it's very easy to do.